nikolareljin/bt-takeover/README.md

   - An MSIX package (signed with a CI self-signed certificate) for side-loading.
 - The ZIP includes `BtTakeover.exe`, `BtTakeover.config.sample.json`, and `README.md`.
 - The release also contains the MSIX and a `BtTakeover.cer` you can install to trust the package.
+ - A helper script `install-sideload.ps1` is included to install the certificate and MSIX in one step.

 MSIX install notes
 - Side-loading: install `BtTakeover.cer` to Local Machine > Trusted People, then double-click the `.msix` or use `Add-AppxPackage`.
 - Windows 11 S Mode: does not allow side-loading or running desktop EXEs.
 To run on S Mode, the app must be distributed via the Microsoft Store and signed with a Store certificate.
+ - One-step (admin PowerShell):
+   Set-ExecutionPolicy Bypass -Scope Process -Force; ./install-sideload.ps1

+Microsoft Store packaging & submission
+- Workflow: run `.github/workflows/store.yml` via “Run workflow” and provide a `version` (e.g., 1.2.3).
+It builds a Store-identity MSIX.
+- Required repository secrets:
+  - `STORE_IDENTITY_NAME` (reserved package identity, e.g., `12345YourOrg.BtTakeover`).
+  - `STORE_PUBLISHER` (exact Publisher string from Partner Center, e.g., `CN=Your Org, O=Your Org, L=City, S=State, C=US`).
+  - `STORE_PUBLISHER_DISPLAY_NAME` (friendly name shown in Store).
+  - Optional for auto-submit: `SUBMIT_TO_STORE` = `true`, `STORE_APP_ID` (GUID), `PARTNER_TENANT_ID`, `PARTNER_CLIENT_ID`, `PARTNER_CLIENT_SECRET` (Azure AD app for Partner Center).
+- Output: uploads a Store-ready `.msix` as a build artifact.
+- Optional auto-submit: if `SUBMIT_TO_STORE` is `true` and Partner Center secrets are set, the workflow attempts to create, upload, and commit a submission via the Partner Center API.
+- Note: API contracts can change; if submission fails, download the MSIX artifact and upload it manually in Partner Center.